 Crano received his MS and PhD from Northwestern University.
 Since then, he has held many appointments in academia, teaching at Michigan State University, Texas A&M University, Johns Hopkins University, the University of Arizona, and CGU.
 In addition to these appointments, Crano has been a NATO Senior Scientist, a Fulbright Fellow to Brazil, and a liaison scientist in the behavioral sciences for the Office of Naval Research.
 He also has served as the chair of the Executive Committee for the Society of Experimental Social Psychology and as director of the Program in Social Psychology at the National Science Foundation.

-For more than 50 years, Crano has been publishing in academic journals, encyclopedias, and books on the affects of drugs and disease on communities at large.
+For more than 50 years, Crano has been publishing in academic journals, encyclopedias, and books on the effects of drugs and disease on communities at large.

 Currently, he is an advisor to the UN Office on Drugs and Crime, Vienna: Commission on Narcotic Drugs, and he is an advisor to the U.S. State Department, Colombo Plan: Training and Certifying Drug Prevention Professionals in S.E.
 Asia and the Middle East.
 Additionally, he is a fellow of the American Psychological Association and the Association for Psychological Science, and he serves on the editorial boards of Human Communication Research and the Journal of Personality and Social Psychology.
 His research is funded by the National Institute on Drug Abuse and the National Institute of Child Health and Human Development.